If you can make it, bake it, or grow it, you’ll probably find it at a New Brunswick farmer’s market. Here are a few to check out.

 Here are some markets open all year long that you might want to check out this fall and winter.
 And remember, the early bird gets the worm (or in this case the seafood, veggies, pastries, cheese, homemade gifts... you get the idea.)

 When: Monday through Friday from 7:30 a.m. to 6 p.m. and Saturdays from 7:30 a.m. to 5 p.m.

 Where: 47 Charlotte St., Saint John

-What we like: The fact that it’s the oldest continuing market in North America is pretty cool.
+What we like: The fact that it’s the oldest continuing farmers' market in Canada (first opened in 1876) is pretty cool.
 So is the fact that the roof resembles the inverted keel of a ship.

 When: Saturdays from 7 a.m. to 1 p.m.

 Where: 665 George St., Fredericton

 What we like: The wide (and tempting) array of foods, goods and crafts from over 200 local suppliers.
 And the famous samosas, that are definitely worth the line up.